Pre-Professional Summer Intensive 2026

 For video auditions, submit the following items to: school@cityballet.org

-- Submit a 10-minute digital video (such as a YouTube link), containing;
+4. Submit an approximate 10-minute digital video (such as a YouTube link), containing;

 City Ballet – PO Box 99072 – San Diego, CA 92169